Mission of NDSCS Student Senate

-Section 1 - The Student Senate shall meet at least once a week on the day and time most convenient for the members and advisors.
+Section 1 - The Student Senate shall meet at least once a week during the academic year, on the day and time most convenient for the members and advisors.

 Section 3 - All members are expected to attend all meetings.
 Any member who fails to perform his/her assigned duties, is absent for more than three regular meetings, sub-committee meetings, or a combination thereof, within an academic year, without just cause, may be removed by a vote of the majority of the Student Senate.
 Three “tardies” or “early leaves” for any meeting shall result in one absence of a meeting.

 Section 4 - Members of the student body may attend in reasonable numbers.
 Persons representing special interest groups may appear before the Student Senate to present their proposals if it is in the best interests of the College.

 Section 5 - A quorum shall be necessary to transact any business.
 A quorum shall consist of a majority of the Student Senate membership and an advisor.

 Section 6 - Senators shall wear appropriate clothing when representing the College.
 Student Senators should wear North Dakota State College of Science Student Senate clothing to each regular meeting and when the President and Advisor deem it appropriate.